Old-age pensions in the new scheme

 The old-age pension scheme operating under the new rules consists of two subsystems:

-• have reached the normal retirement age of 60 years for women and 65 years for men,
+- have reached the retirement age of 60 years for women and 65 years for men,

-• at least one contribution for the old-age pension insurance has been credited by ZUS to their individual account of the person insured.
+- at least one contribution for the old-age pension insurance has been credited by ZUS to their individual account of the insured person.

 The amount of pension according to the new rules is closely related to the amount of paid contributions.

-NEW PENSION FROM FUSthe total amount of the credited old-age pension insurance contributions after adjustment + initial capital after adjustment + funds credited to the sub-account / average life expectancy, expressed in months, for persons in the age equal to the retirement age of a given pension claimant; according to tables published by the Statistics Poland (GUS)
+NEW PENSION FROM FUS = the total amount of the credited old-age pension insurance contributions after adjustment + initial capital after adjustment + funds credited to the sub-account / average life expectancy for persons of an age equal to the retirement age of the insured person concerned, expressed in months; according to tables published by the Statistics Poland (Główny Urząd Statystyczny, GUS)

-A woman who has been granted by ZUS an old-age pension from FUS under the new rules and who is under 65 years old, i.e. has not reached the normal retirement age for men, receives a temporary funded pension.
+A woman who has been granted by ZUS an old-age pension from FUS under the new rules and who is under 65 years old, i.e. has not reached the retirement age for men, receives a temporary funded pension.
 In order to receive such a pension, the value of funds credited to her sub-account in ZUS, on the last day of the month preceding the month from which the pension will be granted must be at least equal to 20 times the amount of the nursing supplementary allowance.
-From 1 March 2022 an amount equal to 20 times the amount of the nursing supplementary allowance is PLN 5,128.80 (20 × PLN 256.44).
+From 1 March 2024, an amount equal to 20 times the amount of the nursing supplementary allowance is PLN 6,601.40 (20 × PLN 330.07).

 The amount of the temporary funded pension is calculated by ZUS by dividing the funds credited to the sub-account by the average life expectancy for people of an age equal to that at which the insured person retires.

-If the value of funds from the sub-account is lower than required, ZUS shall add them to the basis for calculating the old-age pension from FUS pursuant to the Old-Age Pension Act.
-ZUS then calculates the general old-age pension from FUS on the basis of the credited old-age pension insurance contributions after adjustment, the initial capital after adjustment and funds from the sub-account.
+If the value of funds from the sub-account is lower than required, ZUS shall add them to the basis for calculating the old-age pension from FUS pursuant to the principles laid down in the Old-Age Pension Act.
+ZUS shall then calculate the general old-age pension from FUS on the basis of the credited old-age pension insurance contributions after adjustment, the initial capital after adjustment and funds from the sub-account.

-The right to a temporary funded pension expires on the day preceding that on which the woman reaches the normal retirement age envisaged for a men, i.e. 65 years.
-After this date, ZUS will add the funds on her sub-account to the general old-age pension from FUS.
+The right to a temporary funded pension expires on the day preceding that on which the woman reaches the retirement age envisaged for men, i.e. 65 years.
+After this date, ZUS will add the funds on her sub-account to the general pension from FUS.

-The right to the temporary funded pension will also expire if the funds on the subaccount are exhausted or if the entitled woman dies.
-In 2021, ZUS paid out an average of 527.0 thousand temporary funded pensions per month, with the average amount of this benefit being PLN 250.79.
+The right to the temporary funded pension will also expire if the funds on the sub-account are exhausted or if the entitled woman dies.

 ZUS increases the old-age pension to the amount of the minimum benefit, if:

-• the insured man has reached the normal retirement age and his qualifying insurance period is at least 25 years,
+- the insured man has reached the retirement age and his insurance period is at least 25 years,

-• the insured woman has reached the normal retirement age and her qualifying insurance period is at least 20 years.
+- the insured woman has reached the retirement age and her insurance period is at least 20 years.

 The initial capital is a component of the pension calculation basis.
 The period of contribution payments until 1 January 1999 is calculated in this way.
 ZUS sets the initial capital for each insured person born after 31 December 1948, for whom a social insurance contribution has been paid before 1999.